alvaroclavijo/alvaroclavijo/README.md

 # Hi there, I'm Alvaro Clavijo 👋

 - 🇧🇴 I am from Bolivia
+- 🤓 I'm coder pasionate.
-- 🤓 I'm learning HTML, CSS, JAVASCRIPT
+- 💻 I use React, HTML, CSS, NODEJS, EXPRESS
 - 🧑‍💻 I'm looking to collaborate with other content creators
-- 🧗‍♂️ I'm searching for a job oportunity
 - About some hobbies: I love to play the guitar 🎸 😎

 ### If you want to know more about me you can take look to the following pages